 - Bi-weekly reporting for most customers

-OrionCKB has been known for years as one of the premier social media advertising agencies for medium and enterprise level businesses who need a hands-off solution for their Facebook and Instagram paid to advertise.
+OrionCKB has been known for years as one of the premier social media advertising agencies for medium and enterprise-level businesses that need a hands-off solution for their Facebook and Instagram paid to advertise.
 Recently acquired by Elite SEM, they are now a powerhouse of search and social media paid to advertise that uses a data-driven approach to generate an outstanding ROI for their customers.

-Based out of Massachusetts, OrionCKB is a big agency with a boutique family feel that gives their clients the best of both worlds.
-After joining forces with Elite SEM they have more resources than ever before, but by acting separately, they still get to employ the focus and determination that has made them famous.
+Based out of Massachusetts, OrionCKB is a big agency with a boutique family feel that gives its clients the best of both worlds.
+After joining forces with Elite SEM, they have more resources than ever before.
+However, by acting separately, they still get to employ the focus and determination that has made them famous.

 They’ve worked with household names such as Hallmark eCards and Zipcar, which gives you some insight into how powerful their team is and the results that they are capable of.
-Many of this medium to enterprise companies have in-house advertising teams, but they choose to use OrionCKB as an extension of their staff because they provide stellar results and sophisticated strategy.
+Many of this medium to enterprise companies have in-house advertising teams.
+Still, they choose to use OrionCKB as an extension of their staff because they provide stellar results and sophisticated strategy.

 But they don’t just tweak existing campaigns, they create brand new creatives and copy that they can use to test new ad types without your design team having to lift a finger.
-After all the hard work is done they present their clients with a deep analysis including trends to test and optimize against, rather than a bland report that offers little to you or your team.
+After all the hard work is done, they present their clients with in-depth analysis, including trends to test and optimize against, rather than a bland report that offers little to you or your team.

 - Extensive resources at their disposal